cmkobel/elastical-testical/README.md

 Training problem answers the question: Given a model structure and a set of sequences, find the model that best fits the data.
 For this problem we can use the Baum Welch = forward-backward algorithm

+Possible optimisations:

+* Solving the "training" problem as a constrinted optimisation problem and use lagrange multipliers.

 ## DOCUMENTATION

 In this section all the documentation for the library is written as well as the different papers that have been implemented.